How to Trim a Birch Tree: The Basics Guide

 The birch tree is a beautiful, deciduous tree with branches that form an open canopy.
 The birch tree’s bark is brown and smooth, making it ideal for crafts such as birch bark bowls and birch bark bags.

-This tree has tiny white flowers followed by small, green, oval-shaped (sometimes round) fruit.
+This tree has tiny white bark flowers followed by small, green, oval-shaped (sometimes round) fruit.
 It’s native to the Northern Hemisphere, growing best in areas with plenty of sunlight, like the eastern United States.

-How to Trim a Birch Tree
+How To Trim A Birch Tree

 Reasons For Cutting Back Birch Trees